 Several face ratios can quantify facial attractiveness.
 An example is the midface ratio.
 It considers how compact and ideal a person’s midface is related to the other parts of the face.
 A strong midface ratio can be an excellent indication that you have an objectively attractive face.

 You can obtain your midface ratio by dividing your interpupillary distance (IPD) by the vertical distance from your pupil’s center to the top of your lip.
-The ideal midface ratio should be around 1.10.
+The ideal midface ratio should be around 1 to 1.1.
 Any less than 0.9 lacks the right proportions.
 If too high, you develop an uncanny look.

 The midface ratio is important because nobody likes a long face.
 The metric is all about determining whether the midface is appropriately short or if it is too long.
 Think of the metric as a box right in the middle of the face.
 Even though the measurement considers the pupils and the lips, what is inside the box is the most important.

 Ideally, the box’s horizontal lines should be just a little bit longer than the vertical ones.
 This ratio is ideal because any less than 1.00 would mean that your nose and philtrum length is longer than interpupillary distance.
 As you can imagine, that will not look good in most scenarios.

 Consider one of our custom facial reports if you’re interested in an in-depth analysis of your midface.

 The interpupillary distance (IPD) is not the distance between your eyes.
 Instead, interpupillary distance is the distance from your left pupil’s center to your right pupil’s center.
 This line should be measured when you are looking straight ahead for it to be accurate.